pawanaichra/pawanaichra/README.md

 ### Hi there 👋  [![HitCount](http://hits.dwyl.com/pawanaichra/pawanaichra.svg)](http://hits.dwyl.com/pawanaichra/pawanaichra)

-I have always been passionate to learning more about tech and specifically web.
+I have always been passionate to learn more about tech and specifically web.
 I am self taught web developer and priority has been to provide easy to use applications.
 I recently graduated from IIT Kharagpur and soon will be working with Goldman Sachs.

   - 🔭 I’m currently working as CTO, Simmi Foundation (NGO)
   - 🌱 I’m currently also preparing for CFA L3